wisewizardofthestars/FP-project-1/README.md

-1st python project for Fprog class.
+Project for "Fundamentals of programming" class, 2021.